 - frequent swallowing

 Treating the cause of postnasal drip is the best way to reduce throat clearing and other symptoms.
-Treatment options may include:
+The treatment options may include:

 - antihistamine medications for sinus and nasal allergies